-G. Income and Rent Restrictions: A project must, for at least a 15-year period, have a minimum of either 20 percent qualified low income units occupied by households with incomes under 50 percent of Area Median Income (AMI), or 40 percent qualified low income units occupied by households with incomes under 60 percent of AMI.
-Once made, the choice between the 20 percent at 50 percent formulation and the 40 percent at 60 percent formulation is irrevocable.
+Once made, the minimum set-aside election is irrevocable.
 AMI figures (household size adjusted) are published periodically by the U.S. Department of Housing and Urban Development (HUD) for North Dakota counties and are available from NDHFA upon request.
 Current LIHTC income and rent restrictions can be found on NDHFA's website, www.ndhfa.org.